Why doesn't Whittaker's make Easter eggs?

 "At Whittaker's we have always done things our own way.
 As a proud New Zealand company, we wanted to celebrate our national kiwi icon and create our own twist on the traditional bunny and egg."

-Whittaker's said the chocolate kiwi is "nestled around an Easter egg", and that the shape was a link to its partnership with Kiwis for kiwi, a kiwi hatchery and charity which supports conservation, which it donates a portion of its profits to from the sale of the figurine each year.
+Whittaker's said the chocolate kiwi is "nestled around an Easter egg", and that the shape was a link to its partnership with Kiwis for kiwi, a hatchery and charity that supports conservation, which it donates a portion of its profits to from the sale of the figurine each year.

 Chris Wilkinson, managing director of First Retail Group, said one reason Whittaker's doesn't produce a traditional shaped Easter egg like other chocolate manufacturers such as Cadbury was that the process for making eggs was complex.